yveskerwyn/jumpscale/17-zos_primitives.md

 > At this point the actual container is not yet created, this only happens later when executing `gw_container.deploy()`

-Define a network with name 'public' using a vlan:
+Define a network with name `public` using a VLAN:
 ```python
 vlan_tag = 0
 public_network_name = 'public'